djsamseng/BibleNotes/README.md

 ## Hebrews 4:15 A God who empathizes with us
 > For we do not have a high priest who is unable to empathize with our weaknesses,
 > but we have one who has been tempted in every way, just as we are—yet he did not sin.
+(NIV)

 - Jesus was tempted
 - We shouldn't be ashamed of our temptations